magnific0/uzblicious/README.md

 ### Selecting a search engine

 To select a specific search engine, simply prefix your query by the search engine handle.
 For istance to search with Duck Duck Go, type `ddg:some test query`.
+Adding your own search engine is easily achieved through the configuration file.

 Installation
 --------------